Aaron98990/ways-of-the-game/tactical-impact.md

 Whenever an offense occurs, the referee must judge its tactical impact.
-There are three levels of tactical impact:
+There are three levels of tactical impact for misconduct:

 - Minimal/None
 - Stopping a Promising Attack (SPA)